tylim88/Firelord/README.md

 	}, // base type
 	'Transactions', // collection path type
 	string, // document path type
-	User // insert parent collection, it will auto construct the collection path for you
+	User // insert parent collection, it will auto construct the sub collection path for you
 >

 // implement the wrapper